 The wealth of diversity offered by Total War games will make you keep playing without ever getting bored.
-What’s more, the stunning graphics, along with the in-depth detail available make these games the best strategy games in the market.
+What’s more, the stunning graphics, along with the in-depth detail available make these games the best strategy game options on the market today.

 But dipping your toe into the vast world of the Total War franchise can seem like a challenge for any newbie.
-It’s hard to decide where to start exploring these games for two reasons: the adaptability of the games on offer, and the sheer indescribable size of the franchise with a wide range of options to select from.
+It’s hard to decide where to start exploring these games for two reasons: the adaptability of the games on offer, and the sheer indescribable size of the Total War Saga with a wide range of options to select from.

 Ranking the Total War Games